trinayau/QuizProQuo/README.md

  * For client, `cd frontend` and `npm run start`, it should automatically load on `http://localhost:3000`

 #### Server-side
- * For server, `cd server` and `npm run dev`
+ * For server, `cd server`, `npm install` and `npm run dev`
  To use docker:
- To start server and use docker compose for server container,  open terminal and run `bash _scripts/startDev.sh`
+ To start server with docker open terminal, make sure you are in root folder and run `bash _scripts/startDev.sh`
  * Starts API and DB services
  * Serves API on `http://localhost:3001`
  * It is not possible to fully run our API and DB locally due to hidden process.env variables, feel free to substitute the Mongo URI in with your own in `server/db/mongoInit.js`!